 The humble hawthorn is one of the most magical and enchanted trees of Britain’s hedgerows.
-There are so many traditions and folklore associated with it that is considered a fairy tree amongst hedge witches.
+It is steeped in numerous traditions and folklore, earning its reputation as a fairy tree cherished by hedge witches.

 This omnipresent tree breathes life into the countryside, adorning it with its intoxicating and captivating May blossom.
 As autumn arrives, the hawthorn transforms its blooms into glistening red berries, just when the tree starts to shed its leaves.

 Young shoots and unopened flower buds were once known as ‘bread and cheese’.
 Though much healthier, unfortunately they taste of neither.